-- Are all exit doors readily openable from the inside?
+- Are all fire exit doors readily openable from the inside?
 If you haven’t used the building for quite some time, some debris might be stuck in the windows and the doors.
 You need to remove any clutter that might impede your escape, particularly those in the way of the fire door or fire exit.

-- Is the fire alarm still working?
+- Is the smoke alarm still working?
 If no one was around to maintain your smoke or fire alarms during the lockdown, make sure to check if they are still in good condition before you let your employees come back or entertain customers.
 Perform a test and replace the battery if necessary.

 - Are there any damaged or missing fire safety equipment?
 Aside from smoke alarms, you also need to check your fire sprinklers, dampers, fire extinguishers, fire doors, and other fire safety installations.
 If something is damaged, reach out to your trusted fire experts to fix or replace faulty equipment.